joeltornatore/fibonacci/README.md

 * 3 (= 1 + 2)
 * 5 (= 2 + 3)

-Wikipedia has a great page describing Fibionacci numbers.
+Wikipedia has a great page describing Fibonacci numbers.
 You can read it [here](https://en.wikipedia.org/wiki/Fibonacci_number).

 YouTuber [Vi Hart](https://www.youtube.com/channel/UCOGeU-1Fig3rrDjhm9Zs_wg)
-has a great three-part video series on the occurance of Fibionacci numbers in plants.
+has a great three-part video series on the occurance of Fibonacci numbers in plants.
 You can find them here:
 * [Part one](http://youtu.be/ahXIMUkSXX0)
 * [Part two](http://youtu.be/lOIP_Z_-0Hs)
 * [Part three](http://youtu.be/14-NdQwKz9w)